Rhabdomyosarcoma

 Rhabdomyosarcoma (RMS) is a highly aggressive form of cancer that develops from mesenchymal cells that have failed to fully differentiate into myocytes of skeletal muscle.
 Cells of the tumor are identified as rhabdomyoblasts.

 The four subtypes are embryonal rhabdomyosarcoma, alveolar rhabdomyosarcoma, pleomorphic rhabdomyosarcoma, and spindle-cell/sclerosing rhabdomyosarcoma.
 Embryonal and alveolar are the main groups, and these types are the most common soft tissue sarcomas of childhood and adolescence.
 The pleomorphic type is usually found in adults.

 It is generally considered to be a disease of childhood, as the vast majority of cases occur in those below the age of 18.
 It is commonly described as one of the small-blue-round-cell tumors of childhood due to its appearance on an H&E stain.
 Despite being relatively rare, it accounts for approximately 40% of all recorded soft-tissue sarcomas.

 RMS can occur in any soft-tissue site in the body, but is primarily found in the head, neck, orbit, genitourinary tract, genitals, and extremities.
 No clear risk factors have been identified, but the disease has been associated with some congenital abnormalities.
 Signs and symptoms vary according to tumor site, and prognosis is closely tied to the location of the primary tumor.
 Common sites of metastasis include the lungs, bone marrow, and bones.
 There are many classification systems for RMS and a variety of defined histological types.
 Embryonal rhabdomyosarcoma is the most common type and comprises about 60% of cases.

 Outcomes vary considerably, with five-year survival rates between 35 and 95%, depending on the type of RMS involved, so clear diagnosis is critical for effective treatment and management.

 Treatment usually involves a combination of surgery, chemotherapy, and radiation.
-60 to 70% of newly diagnosed patients with nonmetastatic disease can be cured using this combined approach to therapy.
+Sixty to seventy percent of newly diagnosed patients with nonmetastatic disease can be cured using this combined approach to therapy.
 Despite aggressive multimodality treatment, less than 20% of patients with metastatic RMS are able to be cured of their disease.

 Types

 Photomicrograph showing nodules of tumor cells separated by hyalinised fibrous septa (50×, HE stain).
 Inset: Discohesive large tumor cells with hyperchromatic nucleus and scant cytoplasm (200×, HE stain).
 The diagnosis was postauricular congenital alveolar rhabdomyosarcoma.

 Given the difficulty in diagnosing rhabdomyosarcoma, definitive classification of subtypes has proven difficult.
 As a result, classification systems vary by institute and organization.
-Rhabdomyosarcoma in the 2020 WHO classification, though, is listed as four histological subtypes: embryonal, alveolar, pleomorphic, and spindle-cell/sclerosing.
+Rhabdomyosarcoma in the 2020 WHO classification, however, was assigned four histological subtypes: embryonal, alveolar, pleomorphic, and spindle-cell/sclerosing.

 Embryonal

 Embryonal rhabdomyosarcoma (ERMS) is the most common histological variant, comprising about 60–70% of childhood cases.
-It is most common in children birth to four years old, with a maximum reported incidence of four cases per million children.
+It is most common in children from birth to 4 years old, with a maximum reported incidence of 4 cases per million children.
 ERMS is characterized by spindle-shaped cells with a stromal-rich appearance, and the morphology is similar to the developing muscle cells of a 6- to 8-week-old embryo.
-Tumors often present in the head and neck, as well as the genitourinary tract.
+Tumors often present in the head and neck and the genitourinary tract.